Code-Institute-Submissions/Carmos-Cottages/README.md

 - Image on the main page with a scrolling effect and a form for updates by mail.
 - Fully responsive design.
 - Social media links always visible in the footer of all pages.
-- On the main page, reason section.
+- On the menu, reason section.
-- On the main page quotes section with static photos from the people.
+- On the menu, quotes section with static photos from the people.
-- On the main page, contact section.
+- On the menu, contact section.
 - On the Gallery page with photos and videos, responsive.
 Photos open on separate pages when clicked.
 - Footer with credits and social media links.
 - Cottage price page, which opens with an intuitive dropdown menu.